xwmx/nb/README.md

-  copy      Copy the file at <path> into the current notebook. download  Download the file at <url> into the current notebook. move      Copy the file at <path> into the current notebook.
+  copy      Copy the file at <path> into the current notebook. download  Download the file at <url> into the current notebook. move      Copy the file at <path> into the current notebook. notebook  Import the local notebook at <path> to make it global.

 Description:
-  Copy, move, or download a file into the current notebook.
+  Copy, move, or download files into the current notebook or import a local notebook to make it global.

 Examples:
   nb import ~/Pictures/example.png